 Royals and nobility tend to have long strings of names.
 Some of the more prominent examples (titles are not names and have been omitted):

-The full name of King Edward VIII of Britain (January-December 1936) was Edward Albert Christian George Andrew Patrick David Windsor.
+The full name of King Edward VIII of Britain (January-December 1936) was Edward Albert Christian George Andrew Patrick David Windsor, presumably after Edward VII (his grandfather), Albert the Prince Consort (the latter's father), Christian IX of Denmark (his father's mother's father), and the patron saints of England, Scotland, Ireland and Wales.

-"Windsor" is normally omitted, because the House of Windsor (being a royal family) don't actually use a surname, the assumption presumably being that everybody already knows what family they're from.
+"Windsor" is normally omitted, because The House of Windsor (being a royal family) don't actually use a surname, the assumption presumably being that everybody already knows what family they're from.
 In situations where a surname is needed, such as the obligatory military service, British royals normally use their highest title as if it were a surname, combined with only their first name.
 As such, during World War I, Edward (Prince of Wales at the time) would have gone by "Edward Wales".
-Those members of the House of Windsor who don't have a title of their own (ie those near the bottom of the line of succession to the throne) are only ones who actually use the Windsor surname (or Mountbatten-Windsor, for those descended from Queen Elizabeth II and her husband Prince Philip Mountbatten).
+Those members of the House of Windsor who don't have the title of "Prince/Princess" (being great-grandchildren, or more distant, from a monarch or heir-apparent) are only ones who actually use the Windsor surname (or Mountbatten-Windsor, for those descended from Queen Elizabeth II and her husband Prince Philip Mountbatten).

 Mocked mercilessly in The Now Show's coverage of the Charles/Camilla wedding: